 It makes sense to keep valuable assets out of your personal name, or from being reported under your social security number or other identifier – but how can you achieve this?

 By transferring assets into a trust or to business entities, the assets are no longer held or reported in an individual's name.
 Consequently, it is much more difficult for criminals to find or access either the account information or the assets themselves.
-Even if the individual's identity is compromised and accounts accessed, the assets held in entities should be unaffected and thus available to keep an individual's affairs afloat until the identify theft matter is resolved.
+Even if the individual's identity is compromised and accounts accessed, the assets held in entities are unaffected and thus available to keep an individual's affairs afloat until the identify theft matter is resolved.

-Nevada Corporate Headquarters, Inc. will show you how to protect your assets with our proven corporate asset protection strategies.
-Set up your asset protection plan before you get sued.
 Now is the time to get serious about providing the highest level of protection for your family.